-The collaboration will focus on four key challenges that have impeded the adoption of direct cathode recycling for lithium-ion batteries:
+The ReCell collaboration will focus on four key areas that impede the adoption of direct cathode recycling:

-- Electrode Relithiation: Develop an energy-efficient recycling process to directly regenerate various degraded cathode active particles (LCO, LMO, NCM, NCA and their mixtures) to revive their high electrochemical performance.
+- Cathode Relithiation: Develop an energy-efficient recycling process to directly regenerate various degraded cathode active particles (LCO, LMO, NCM, NCA and their mixtures) to revive their high electrochemical performance.